 We say: fair

-Fair Use: Plusnet have recently starting offering a 'truly unlimited' broadband package, and true to their word there is no rate limiting (slowing down) and no fair use policy in place.
+Fair Use: Plusnet offer "truly unlimited" broadband and, true to their word, there is no rate limiting (slowing down) and no fair use policy in place.

-Traffic Management: However, Plusnet are well known for the very detailed way they manage traffic, or traffic prioritisation as they like to call it.
+Traffic Management: They are, however, well known for the very detailed way they manage traffic, or traffic prioritisation as they like to call it.

-Fair Use: The Post Office's FUP takes us back to the bad old days: for 'unlimited' it's pretty limiting.
+Fair Use: The Post Office's FUP was once an echo of the bad old days: for "unlimited" it was pretty limiting.

 We say: very fair